 Storage Area Networks (SANs)

 SANs provide centralized storage that improves security, maintenance and fault tolerance.
 It’s a high-speed network providing access to shared data resources, allowing capacity to be easily, quickly, and cheaply expanded.
-Also, it can mitigate some performance issues with NAS by providing multiple data paths and enhanced performance with segregated networks.
-However, the upfront costs are generally higher with NAS, but the ability to share resources may be worth it.
+Also, it can mitigate some performance issues related to NAS by providing multiple data paths and enhanced performance with segregated networks.
+However, the upfront costs are generally higher, but the ability to share resources may be worth it.

 Direct Attached Storage (DAS)